openebs/website/docs/main/user-guides/migration/legacy-storage-to-new-storage/cstor-to-replicated.md

 5. Deploy the MongoDB application using the Replicated PVC.

-6. Once the MongoDB pod is created, check the data.
+6. Once the MongoDB pod is created, check the data that was persisted previously.

 ```
 root@mongo-mayastor-c7d645666-b98pc:/# mongosh -u admin -p admin123